kalekundert/parametrize_from_file/docs/optional_params.rst

 unspecified parameters with default values.
 This takes advantage of the fact that, although every set of parameters needs to have all the same keys, the schema is applied before this check is made.
 So it's possible for the schema to fill in any missing keys.
-The following example uses voluptuous_, but any schema library will have support for this feature.
+In fact, *Parametrize From File* comes with a `defaults` function that does exactly this.
+The following example shows how it works.
 First, the parameter file:

 .. literalinclude:: optional_params/test_vector_schema.nt
    :caption: test_vector.nt
    :language: nestedtext

 Note that *unit* and *magnitude* are only specified for one test each.
-The following schema fills in the defaults:
+The following schema takes care of evaluating the snippets of python code and filling in the missing defaults:

 .. literalinclude:: optional_params/test_vector_schema.py
    :caption: test_vector.py

+It's significant that the defaults are specified after the cast functions.
+If they were specified before, they would be processed by the cast functions.
+In this case, that means they would need to be strings containing python code.
+Sometimes that's what you want, but not here.

 Note that the test function uses degrees as the default unit, while the function itself uses radians.
 This is both a good thing and a bad thing.
 It's